bahmutov/cypress-hyperapp-unit-test/README.md

   })
   it('shows greeting', () => {
     // use any Cypress command - we have
-    // real HyperApp application for testing
+    // real Hyperapp application for testing
     cy.contains('.greeting', 'Hello, World')
   })
 })